 At the break of dawn, nature calls; Find the best Sierra views, when no one is looking.
 Photo Credit © Copyright Xterra Ken

 Collapsible toilet seat can save your ass!
-You can find a portable potty seat like this for under $20 at a local sporting goods store or here for cheaper.
+You can find a portable potty seat like this for under $20 at a local sporting goods store.

 Human Waste: Proper disposal of human waste is very important to ensure a clean ecological environment.
 Avoid polluting lakes, rivers, desert washes, & fragile eco systems by following some simple back country rules.
 Prevent the negative impact of someone else seeing it, minimize the spreading diseases, and increase the rate of decomposition.

-Girls know this all to well.
+Grandma might not be able to squat, so plan accordingly.
+Girls know this problem well.
 Trying to balance while squatting or finding that perfect rock for a makeshift toilet, is quite a chore.
 With this handy device, a collapsible toilet seat, you can relax & enjoy the view.
+(Weight restrictions do apply.)
 Grab a shovel & head for the most remote spot you can find.
-You can always crack a joke or use a catchy phrase to fellow campers:

 Leave No Trace -